likyoo/Siam-NestedUNet/README.md

-# Siam-NestedUNet
+# SNUNet-CD
-The pytorch implementation for "Siamese NestedUNet for Change Detection of High Resolution Satellite Images"
+The pytorch implementation for "SNUNet-CD: A Densely  Connected Siamese Network for Change Detection of VHR Images " (coming soon)

 ## Requirements